 Many Boehringer Ingelheim colleagues are working to ensure the safety and well-being of their employees and their families in any way possible.
 They are in close contact with their Ukrainian colleagues.
 At the same time, they are seeking to limit the impact of the conflict on the supply of medicines to patients for humanitarian reasons across both countries.
 “We would like to thank all who have worked tirelessly during the past days to provide help wherever help can be provided.”
 Hubertus von Baumbach promises: “We will do everything to help our impacted colleagues, their families and communities.”

 Boehringer Ingelheim realise that the war will have a long-term impact.
-They will therefore donate 12 monthly payments of each EUR 1 million to the Polish and German Red Cross organizations, from this month (March).
+They will therefore donate 12 monthly payments of each EUR 1 million to the Polish and German Red Cross organisations, from this month (March).

 - EUR 750,000 to International Committee of the Red Cross (via German Red Cross - DRK)